British Council: Organisation

 The British Council is a charity governed by royal charter.
 It is also a public corporation and an executive non-departmental public body, sponsored by the Foreign, Commonwealth and Development Office.
 Its headquarters are in Stratford, London.
 Its chair is Paul Thompson, and its CEO is Scott McDonald.

 The British Council's total income in 2014–2015 was £973 million principally made up of £154.9 million grant-in-aid received from the Foreign and Commonwealth Office; £637 million income from fees and teaching and examinations services; and £164 million from contracts.

 The British Council works in more than 100 countries: promoting a wider knowledge of the UK and the English language; encouraging cultural, scientific, technological and educational understanding and cooperation; changing people's lives through access to UK education, skills, qualifications, culture and society; and attracting people who matter to the future of the UK and engaging them with the UK's culture, educational opportunities and its diverse, modern, open society.

 In 2014–2015, the British Council spent: £489 million developing a wider knowledge of the English language; £238 million encouraging educational cooperation and promoting the advancement of education; £155 million building capacity for social change; £80 million encouraging cultural, scientific and technological cooperation; and £10 million on governance, tax and trading expenses.

 During the COVID-19 pandemic the British Council took a £200 million rolling emergency loan from the government at commercial interest rates, requiring annual renewal.
 In 2025, this loan was seen as risk to the financial stability of the council.

 Notable activities

 English and examinations

 The British Council offers face-to-face teaching in more than 80 teaching centres in more than 50 countries.

 Three million candidates took UK examinations with the British Council in more than 850 towns and cities in 2014–2015.

-The British Council helps to run the global IELTS English test.
+The British Council helps run the global IELTS English test.

 The British Council jointly runs the global IELTS English-language standardised test with Cambridge University Press and Assessment and IDP Education Australia.
 Over 2.5 million IELTS tests were delivered in 2014–2015.